anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 5. The use of the various RDAP extension points, as described in (#summary_of_updates), should be clearly delineated.

+Extension specifications should also consider if [@!RFC9839, section 2.2] is applicable to the JSON data conveyed by the extension.

 ## Extension Definitions

 Extensions must be documented in an RFC or in some other permanent, stable, and